 Engels in Eastbourne

-CMNH and CAPPE Conference – originally to be held to mark Engels@200 – at University of Brighton, Eastbourne campus – now forthcoming when Covid permits – for more details see here
+CMNH and CAPPE Conference – originally to be held to mark Engels@200 – at University of Brighton, Eastbourne campus – now forthcoming in June 2022 – for more details see here

 Tariq Ali, writer and filmmaker